 If this happens a lot or really gets on your nerves, ask your Northwest Arkansas plumber if a mini tank water heater could help.
 A small tank will give hot water while the tankless unit heats up, preventing this cold water sandwich in the future.

 Your water should always be clean and clear.
 If it’s discolored or smells funky, you might have something like mold, fungus, or bacteria growing inside your unit.
+The most common bad smell you can pick out is that of “sulfur” or rotten eggs.

 The minerals in our water tend to build up in our units over time.
 When enough builds up, you get cloudy, yellow, brown, nasty water.
 If you notice rusty or rust colored water coming from your faucets, then you may have a build up of rust or damaged piped within your unit.
 Flushing your tankless water heater with a pre-made descaling solution or regular distilled white vinegar should solve your problem.
 It’s good to be in the habit of cleaning your tankless water heater at least every six months.
 If you know you have hard water problems, ask us about water softeners to help keep your unit in top condition.